petervdpas/goop2/docs/TEMPLATES_AND_GROUPS.md

 The digital reincarnation of the supermarket advertisement board.
 Full skeuomorphic design — cork texture, pinned cards with pushpins, slightly rotated notes, handwritten-style fonts, torn paper edges.

 - Pin a note: title, description, optional category, optional "contact me" info
-- Notes are visible to all peers in the community
+- Notes are visible to all peers visiting the corkboard
+- Visiting peers pin notes to the **corkboard owner's** database via P2P
+- Each note is tagged with the visitor's peer ID (`_owner`) — no login required
 - Cards appear scattered on the board, each with a random slight rotation
 - Color-coded by category: selling (yellow), looking for (blue), offering (green), event (pink)
 - Tear-off tabs at the bottom of cards for contact info — click to copy